jilljenn/tryalgo.org/en/_posts/2021-02-15-count-distinct-substrings.md

 # Number of distinct substrings

 Every substring is a prefix of some suffix.
 A suffix of length q has q prefixes.
-But if we would simply sum up the length of every suffix, then we might count some substring several times.
+But if we would simply sum up the length of every suffix, then we might count some substrings several times.
 The key idea is that we assign each substring to the lexicographical smallest suffix for which it is a prefix.

 Consider the lexicographical order of the suffixes.
 Let i, j be the indices of two successive suffixes in this order.
 Let q be the length of their longest common prefix.
 Then the strings s[j:j+r] for all r between j+q and n-j are the prefixes of the j-th suffix which are assigned to it.
 So instead of counting the total length of the suffixes, we amputate the length with the length of the longest common prefix with the previous suffix.
 This leads to the following method of complexity $O(n \log n)$.
 Note that we start with the length of the lexicographical first suffix.